Jenn Im: Fashion line

 In August 2017, Im launched a clothing line called Eggie, which is the Korean word for "baby" and a reference to Im's position as the youngest member of her family.
 The clothing line incorporated elements of Im's Korean heritage and also featured gender-neutral clothing items.
 The line sold out within minutes of its online release.
 The line releases several collections a year.
-On July 23, 2021, Im announced on her socials that after 3 years and 18 collections, Eggie would be closing its door as she begins to focus on her next chapter in life as a new mother.
+On July 23, 2021, Im announced on her socials that after 3 years and 18 collections, Eggie would be closing its doors to focus on her next chapter in life as a new mother.

 Personal life

 Im's parents were born in South Korea.
 Her mother is a bank teller, and her father works in clothing manufacturing.
-Im was born and raised in Los Angeles, California.
+Im was born and raised in Los Angeles County, California.
 She has an older brother named James.
 She studied in community college before she transferred to the University of California, Davis and graduated with a bachelor's degree in Communications Studies in 2013.

 On March 26, 2017, Im married Ben Jolliffe, former drummer for the British alternative rock band Young Guns.
 They held their wedding ceremony in Malibu on August 18, 2018.
-The couple lives in Los Angeles, and they have one son.
+In May 2024, Im announced that, after six years of marriage, she and Joliffe had decided to separate, while remaining friends and co-parenting their son, Lennon.